Combat Hero Bike Build

 Robert "Doc" Pinkham

-Our organization has hosted the CHBB crew for 4 Bike presentations over the past few years, which would have been 6 if not for COVID and the cancellation of our 28th annual Veterans Rally in 2020.
+Our organization has hosted the CHBB crew for four (4) Bike Presentations over the past few years, which would have been six Presentations if not for COVID and the cancellation of our 28th annual Veterans Rally in 2020.

 We have been 100% positively impressed by the work being done by CHBB.
 We have witnessed many combat wounded Veterans and their families benefit from the effort.
 Lives have been turned around - even saved - by the work done by CHBB.
 Few other organizations can boast the same.